SleepingPhoenix1/Experimenting-with-movement/README.md

 -smooth movement with acceleration and deceleration

--variable jumping with coyote jusping(no jump buffering yet, but will be added soon)
+-variable jumping with coyote jusping

+-jump buffering

 -wall sliding like in celeste(i would even say exactly)